- Signs & Symptoms

-Wisdom teeth are another name for any one of four third molars found in the permanent dentition.
+A wisdom tooth is another name for any one of four third molars found in the permanent dentition (adult teeth).
 These teeth are the last or most posterior teeth in the dental arch.

 How do I know if I have wisdom teeth?

 You know if you have wisdom teeth by examining your mouth and finding three permanent molars in each dental quadrant.
 However, if the tooth is impacted under the tissue, the presence of the tooth needs to be verified by a radiograph.